FanatiQS/VerbalEyes-Scroll-Controller/configuration system.md

 * There needs to be a way to configure the device when the wifi is inaccessible but still available.
 * A way of handling this kind of situation is to both connect to an existing wifi and create a hotspot.
 The hotspot would the only be for configuring and the other network for everything else.
 * An idea is to have a timer for the hotspot so it is only available for the first 30 seconds unless someone connects to it.
 This timer would of course be configurable.

+## Importing HTML
+* Should use raw string literals for to import html files.
+* Just put `const char* html = R"%%(` as the first line and `)%%"` as the last.
+Where `%%` is configurable to be anything not available in the html file.
+* Might also be better to store the data in a different way with `PROGMEM`, but I have not yet read up on it.
+* The string does also need to end with a null byte, so adding that is also needed.

 ## TODO
 * Add documentation for how configuration works.
 If someone would want to configure manually, there should be information to read about how to do so.
 Include examples and tables for types and max lengths of all properties.
 I don't like reading instructions in plain text, so try to put as much information as possible in tables or examples for to make it easy to skim.